mdabrowski1990/uds/docs/source/pages/user_guide/message_translation.rst

 Features:
  - common configuration (default message continuation)
- - diagnostic message continuation validation
+ - validation for Data Records structures with diagnostic message continuation
- - use mechanism (raw value of the proceeding Data Record has to be provided to establish the output)
+ - conditional Data Records usage mechanism (raw value of the proceeding Data Record has to be provided to select proper structure of diagnostic message continuation)

 Conditional Mapping Data Record